JetBrains/teamcity-documentation/topics/multinode-setup.md

 See the related tasks in our issue tracker for the full list of available actions: [TW-62749](https://youtrack.jetbrains.com/issue/TW-62749), [TW-63346](https://youtrack.jetbrains.com/issue/TW-63346).

 Administrator-level actions are not yet available on secondary nodes.
-Use the main server if you need to change the server configuration.
+Use the main node if you need to change the node configuration.

 ## Multinode Setup Health Reports